pysysops/nix_bsd_mac_inventory/README.md

-[Device42](http://www.device42.com/) is a comprehensive data center inventory management and IP Address management software that integrates centralized password management, impact charts and applications mappings with IT asset management.
+This repository contains sample script to take information from different *nix operating systems and send it to [Device42](http://www.device42.com/) appliance using the REST APIs.

-This repository contains sample script to take information from different *nix operating systems and send it to Device42 appliance using the REST APIs.
+It has been forked and several modifications made to allow the scripts to be used to post inventory information to a generic RESTful(ish) API.

 Supported targets: